East Brisbane, QLD

 Where is East Brisbane?

-East Brisbane is a suburb of Queensland, Australia.
+East Brisbane is a suburb of Queensland, Australia, in the Brisbane local government area.

 What is the population of East Brisbane?